-43 years ago the late Kurt Landsberger, founder of Maddak envisioned a forum where Occupational Therapists could share their ideas and be recognized for their contributions in advancing patient care.
+43 years ago Kurt Landsberger, founder of Maddak envisioned a forum where Occupational Therapists could share their ideas and be recognized for their contributions in advancing patient care.
 His vision became the Maddak Awards Competition, a tribute to the creativity and dedication of Occupational Therapy professionals and students who enhance the rehabilitation process for their clients.
 Held in conjunction with the American Occupational Therapy Association Conference, the Maddak Awards provided a fun, open format for networking, sharing innovation and engagement within the OT community.

 Whether developing product, working on marketing or in his many philanthropic endeavors, Mr. Landsberger was always a visionary and had an innate sense of what the next best thing was.
 When the Maddak Awards were conceived, the technological, interconnected world we live in today was not even in its infancy stages.
 Today, while meant to be inclusive, the Maddak Awards format and logistics are limiting.
 While it is a bittersweet announcement, SP Ableware has decided to discontinue the Maddak Awards, and we believe it is the right thing to do in order to make room for new opportunities and adventures.